- As much as 95% of child sexual abuse could be prevented. Today, we have access to the information and knowledge required for stopping this menace.

 Besides the emotional and physical damage done to the child, the terrible secret held closely by a few family members can severely damage the family fiber in the long run – even for generations.

-Who Is The Predator?
+Who Is The Sexual Predator of Children?

 Mostly men are child sexual abusers.
 In fact, the ratio of male offenders is far more than that of the female.
 Roughly one out of every 20 males and around one out of every 3,300 females are child molesters.